rse/node-prince/README.md

 For this, either configure the proxy inside NPM (e.g. `npm config set proxy http://proxy.example.com:3128`) or alternatively set the environment variable `http_proxy` (e.g. `export http_proxy=http://proxy.example.com:3128`).

+NOTICE: PrinceXML provides just distribution-specific and dynamically linked Linux binaries.
+The Node-Prince installation procedure tries to detect your particular distribution on `npm install [-g] prince` and downloads the corresponding binary.
+But because of the dynamic linking of PrinceXML binaries, it still can be that you first have to install some distribution-specific system dependencies.
+For instance, under Debian 8.0 you first have to install the necessary system packages with `apt-get install nodejs nodejs-legacy npm libgif4 curl`.

 Usage
 -----